• Skip to primary navigation

 • If you replace eggs with psyllium, don´t blend the batter, it becomes slimy since it has so much soluble fiber from oats, and psyllium is also a soluble fiber.
 Great for your health, but not for consistency.

-• Finnish pancakes
+• Sweet Finnish Rhubarb Soup

 pancake on plate with berries.